What Expenses Can a Tradesperson Claim on Tax?

 - Industry conferences and events

-- Training for a completely new trade or profession — HMRC considers this a personal development cost rather than a business one
+- Training for a completely new trade or profession — HMRC considers this personal development, not a business cost

 Home Office Costs